 The typhoons that regularly lash Southeast Asia during monsoon season originate in the Pacific Ocean before moving west.
 With the addition of warm water, light winds, and humidity, a thunderstorm can grow in intensity to become a typhoon.

 Not all tropical storms are typhoons.
-In fact, the word "typhoon" is only the regional name for a particular kind of storm that hits the northwest Pacific Ocean.
+The word "typhoon" is the regional name for a particular kind of storm that hits the northwest Pacific Ocean.
 (That's pretty much all of Southeast Asia.)

 To speak of a typhoon "season" is somewhat inaccurate.
 While the majority of typhoons reliably develop between May and October, typhoons can occur any time of the year.

 The Philippines' most damaging storm in recent memory, Typhoon Yolanda (Haiyan), made landfall in late 2013, causing over 6,300 deaths and an estimated $2.05 billion in damage.

 Some of Southeast Asia's most heavily-trafficked tourist destinations are also the most vulnerable to typhoon damage.
 Places close to the sea that possess fragile or underdeveloped infrastructure should throw up big red flags during typhoon season.
 These typhoon-induced occurrences can put a crimp on your travel plans: